-Your twice-yearly dental exam usually takes around one hour.
+Your twice-yearly visit usually takes around one hour.
 Here’s what we do in this appointments at Centennial Dental Center:

 We like to take digital x-rays once each year.
 These can reveal cavities between your teeth, the health of your jawbone, and the alignment of the teeth (particularly important for children).
 Our digital x-rays have very low radiation compared to film x-rays and they can be enlarged easily to look at areas of concern.

-Both your hygienist and Dr. Wright will check for signs of oral cancer during your dental exam.
+Both your hygienist and Dr. Koeltl will check for signs of oral cancer during your check up.
 We’ll examine your head, neck, and lips, along with your mouth tissues including your tongue.
 This is when we pull on your tongue, push on your glands below your jawline, all of that.
 The reason we do this is simple —oral cancer treatment is very successful IF it is caught early.

 We’ll scale your teeth, which means we’ll use picks and other dental tools to remove all of the tartar that has formed on your teeth.
 We’ll then polish your teeth with a special gritty paste that removes stains and polishes the enamel.
 See our dental cleaning page to learn more.

-If we’re dealing with our younger patients, our final step during a dental exam will be to apply fluoride, long proven to effectively protect teeth.
-And if we haven’t done so already, we’ll apply a resin sealant to the molars to prevent bacteria and food debris from getting down into the deep cracks in the molars.
+If we’re dealing with our younger patients, our final step during a exam will be to apply fluoride, long proven to effectively protect teeth.

 Fill out our contact form so we can answer any questions you may have about dental check ups in Eagle, Boise, Meridian, and surrounding areas of Idaho.